Custom tags in SalesHood are used to tag files and are created and managed by any coach or publisher.

 Method 3: Selecting the file in list view within a category/subcategory

-Step 1: Navigate to the category or subcategory where the file resides in
+Step 1: Navigate to the Category or Subcategory where the file resides.

 Step 2: Click the Sort by icon to the top right of the page, then select List View

 Step 3: Find the file then click on the checkbox to the far right.
-(Please note: You can select multiple files to bulk tag.)
+(Note: You can select multiple files to bulk tag)

 Step 4: The Tags icon is to the top left of the page.
 Click on it to continue and the tags option should pop up